top of page

 Helen Reed - Chartered Physiotherapist

-Helen qualified from Leeds Metropolitan University with a BSc (hons) degree in Physiotherapy in 1996.
-She started her physiotherapy career working in the NHS at the Freeman Hospital in Newcastle, gaining experience in all aspects of physiotherapy.
-Helen then specialised in musculo-skeletal physiotherapy in 1999.
-The musculo-skeletal department at the Freeman Hospital has well respected orthopaedic surgeons who continue to refer their private patients to her at Physio+.
+Helen has been a physiotherapist for a long time!
+She qualified from Leeds Metropolitan University with a BSc (hons) degree in Physiotherapy in 1996.
+She started her physiotherapy career working in the NHS at the Freeman Hospital specialising in musculo-skeletal physiotherapy in 1999.
 Helen moved into the private sector full time in 2003, and founded Physio+ in 2007.
-She has continued to develop her specialist physiotherapy skills through post graduate training.
-Her particular areas of interest relate to rehabilitation of shoulder and knee injuries.
-Helen is also heavily involved in treatment and management of sports injuries.

 Cathryn Clark - Chartered Physiotherapist